bees-hive/aws-creds/README.md

 **Additional features**

-- automatically adjusts a shell prompt to show the current used session
+- automatically adjusts a shell prompt to show the current used session (use `--no-prompt-update` to disable)

 ## Installation